qiushiyan/old-website/content/about/about-me.md

  css_class = "mini"
 +++

 My name is Qiushi Yan.
 I am now a junior student majoring in Data Journalism, though you might not find too many news stories here.
 As I am trying to earn a bachelor degree it comes to me that I want to spend more time engaging myself in data science and quantitative analysis type of work.
-I am looking for opportunities for master programs in applied statistics, data science, biostatistics in north America, fall 2021.
-Please let me know if you have any suggestion :smile:
+I am currently applying to graduate programs in data science, applied statistics and analytics.

-This personal blog is dedicated to learning and sharing.
-Most of the posts involve doing data analysis and machine learning with a programming language, or reading notes in similar areas.
+This blog is dedicated to learning and sharing.
+Most of the posts involve doing data analysis and machine learning with a programming language, or reading notes in the field.

+The following experience list describes roughly what I have learned and done in this area,  during internships and in schools.